sergio-ridaura/kickstart-template/README.md

 npm run start
 ```

-Visit the page http://localhost/ to see the result.
+Visit the page to see the result, for example: http://localhost/.

 ## Author